-• Late work policy does NOT apply to summative assignments or tests.
-Should a student not turn in a summative project, performance, test, or essay, they will receive a zero the day it was due, as they did not meet the deadline.
+Please note the late work policy does not apply to summative assignments or tests.
+Should a student not turn in a summative project, performance, test, or essay they will receive a zero the day it was due as they did not meet the deadline.
 If the student is absent, an absence policy applies.